-- (a) Tree removal application and posting [When a tree removal application must be approved and posted]. - (1) Except as provided in this subsection, a [A] responsible party must post either an approved tree removal application in accordance with this section or a building permit in a conspicuous place at the entrances to the tree removal property [lot or tract], before removing or seriously injuring a protected tree on that tree removal property [lot or tract]. - (2) For trees removed from a public right-of-way, it is not necessary to post the required tree removal permit. - (b) Application for review.
+(a) Tree removal application and posting [When a tree removal application must be approved and posted].

+(1) Except as provided in this subsection, a [A] responsible party must post either an approved tree removal application in accordance with this section or a building permit in a conspicuous place at the entrances to the tree removal property [lot or tract], before removing or seriously injuring a protected tree on that tree removal property [lot or tract].

+(2) For trees removed from a public right-of-way, it is not necessary to post the required tree removal permit.

+(b) Application for review.
 An application required under this section must be filed with the building official on a form furnished by the city for that purpose.
-The application must include the following: - (1) The name, address, telephone number, and signature of the applicant.
+The application must include the following:

+(1) The name, address, telephone number, and signature of the applicant.
 The applicant may be the owner of the tree removal property or a contracted agent acting for the owner.
 [If the applicant is not the owner of the lot or tract, he shall submit a letter from the owner authorizing him to act on the owner's behalf].

-- (2) The name, address, and telephone number of each tree removal property owner [of the lot or tract]. - (3) The street address, zoning district, or overlay district of the tree removal property [lot or tract]. - (4) A tree survey that shows the location, caliper, and name (both common and scientific) of all trees on the lot or tract (trees in close proximity that all have a caliper of less than eight inches may be designated as a "group of trees" with only the number noted), or an estimate of the total caliper inches of protected trees, calculated and documented in a manner determined by the building official to be reasonably accurate.
+(2) The name, address, and telephone number of each tree removal property owner [of the lot or tract].

+(3) The street address, zoning district, or overlay district of the tree removal property [lot or tract].

+(4) A tree survey that shows the location, caliper, and name (both common and scientific) of all trees on the lot or tract (trees in close proximity that all have a caliper of less than eight inches may be designated as a "group of trees" with only the number noted), or an estimate of the total caliper inches of protected trees, calculated and documented in a manner determined by the building official to be reasonably accurate.
 The survey does not have to be prepared by a registered surveyor, architect, or landscape architect.
-Trees not proposed for removal or serious injury, or located within $\underline{20}$ [50] feet of proposed construction activity need not be shown on the survey unless the building official determines it would help evaluation of the application. - (5) A forest stand delineation (FSD) may be used for the purpose of calculating the total square footage of forest canopy coverage of building sites, and providing an ecological assessment of a property.
+Trees not proposed for removal or serious injury, or located within 20 [50] feet of proposed construction activity need not be shown on the survey unless the building official determines it would help evaluation of the application.

+(5) A forest stand delineation may be used for the purpose of calculating the total square footage of forest canopy coverage of building sites, and providing an ecological assessment of a property.
 An FSD must be approved by the building official.
 Required information in an FSD is determined by the building official.
-The FSD is applicable to: - (A) Tree canopy cover assessment for protected cedar, mesquite and Class III tree stands on the development impact area or portions of the property when the property is ten acres or larger when:
+The FSD is applicable to:

+(A) Tree canopy cover assessment for protected single species tree stands of juniper or mesquite trees on property of ten acres or larger when:

-(i) a stan d, or partial stand, of seventy percent cedar or mesquite dominant mix is located in a devel opment impact area; - (ii) a stand , or partial stand of seventy percent cedar or mesquite and Class III dominant mix is locat ted in a development impact area; (iii) the for rest stand delineation excludes areas within 50 feet of a floodplain, 50 feet of a wetland, 50 feet of an escarpment zone, and 50 feet of a stream bank; and • (vi) the tre es in the stand, or partial stand, is designated in an age class based on site and historical data. -
+(i) a stand, or partial stand, of a monoculture of mesquite or juniper trees or juniper-mesquite dominant mix is located in a development impact area;

+(ii) the forest stand delineation excludes areas within 50 feet of a floodplain, 50 feet of a wetland, 50 feet of an escarpment zone, and 150 feet of a stream bank; and

+(iii) the trees in the stand, or partial stand, is designated in an age class based on site and historical data.

-(aa) Age class of $20-40$ years = a 50 percent reduction of the tree canopy cover requirements. • (bb) Age class of $41-60$ years = a 30 percent reduction of the tree canopy cover requirements.
+(aa) Age class of 20-40 years = a 80 percent reduction of the tree canopy cover requirements.

+(bb) Age class of 41-60 years = a 60 percent reduction of

+the tree canopy cover requirements.